strangerstudios/pmpro-auto-renewal-checkbox/readme.txt

 == Changelog ==
 = .2.5 =
+* BUG FIX/ENHANCEMENT: Fixed issue where checkbox was sometimes showing up right of the label instead of to the left of it.
 * ENHANCEMENT: Running the pmpro_checkout_level filter on before figuring out the renewal price on the checkout page.

 = .2.4 =